CrayLabs/SmartSim/doc/tutorials/inference.rst

         torch.jit.save(module, model_buffer)
         return model_buffer.getvalue()

-Lastly, we use the SmartRedis Python client to connect to
+Lastly, we use the SmartRedis Python client to
   1. Connect to the database
   2. Put a batch of 20 tensors into the database  (``put_tensor``)
   3. Set the Torch model in the database (``set_model``)